 - Transport to your accommodation from the airport

-- Assistance and support from our representative throughout the season, including regular social ‘meet ups’
+- Advice and support from our representative throughout the season, including regular social ‘meet ups’

 - Wages (approx. $300 per week, before tips)